BenjiJackson1/startup/notes.md

 While it is not the most modern approach, HTML does allow for basic input intake that can used on a webpage.
 There are sevearl different manners in which to do this, including checkboxes, radios, color selectors, file selection and more!

+### HTML Media
+HTML allows for images, audio files and videos to be easily incorporated into the structure of a webpage.
+This process is relatively simply, although there are a few general rules of thumb to remember such as setting the audio to be controlled so that it does not start playing automatically and loop on repeat.